goldfirere/cs380/fromhome.md

 When you need to copy files back and forth between your machine and the server, you can use `scp`.

+An alternative approach here is to `sshfs`, which allows you to access your networked home directory as if it were local.
+First, install [FUSE for MacOS](https://osxfuse.github.io/), and then install `sshfs` (available on that same page).
+Once installed, you can mount your networked home directory
+locally:

+1. Create an empty directory anywhere.
+To be concrete, I'll make one called `cs` in my home directory with

+    	cd
+    	mkdir cs

+2. Then just say `sshfs -o auto_cache` *\<your cs username\>*`@powerpuff.cs.brynmawr.edu:` *\<your empty directory\>*.
+Continuing my example, I would type

+        sshfs -o auto_cache rae@powerpuff.cs.brynmawr.edu: cs

+    Note the `:` at the end of the address!
+Then, you should see your networked home directory in `cs`.
+Any file you write in the
+`cs` directory also gets copied to the server.
+This way, you can edit locally (with emacs or Atom on your own computer) but still compile on powerpuff via `ssh`.

+If you want to disconnect, just say `umount` *\<your empty directory\>*.
+In my case, that's `umount cs`.

 See also the last section here about some advice about working remotely.

 From Windows, working locally